marios8543/PBot/README.md

   Creates a poll users can vote on.
 Instructions in command.
     - vote kick *tag* Vote-kicks the user.
 Duration is 5 minutes and can't be changed.
     - vote kill Cancels the vote running in that channel.
 Only the vote creator and people with the Manage Messages permission use this.
-  - crypto *coin* *currency*
-  Gets the price of a coin in the currency specified (USD by default).
-Use each coin's 3/4 letter code not the name (ex.
-BTC instead of Bitcoin).
   - hastebin
   Creates a paste on hastebin.com
   - mcafee